radicallyopensecurity/Nonprofit-Ventures/README.md

-# 'Social Ventures' - A Non-Profit Company Incubator
+# 'Nonprofit Ventures' - A Non-Profit Company Incubator

 These are raw brainstorm notes.
 Please bear with us..  this is a Work In Progress!